-Medium of conducting Lectures, Tutorials, Practical and Examinations is English.
-Following sub sections will describe an overview of the methodology used for conducting the degree programme.
+The Medium of conducting Lectures, Tutorials, Practical and Examinations is English.
+Following sub sections, will describe an overview of the methodology used for conducting the degree programme.

-Academic programmes of the UCSC are based on a semester system with two semesters per academic year and operate on a course module basis.
-Lectures, practical, tutorials, continuous assessments and laboratory work shall be spread over a period of 15 weeks.
-Each semester may have a one week mid-semester break at the mid of the semester and one or two weeks study leave at the end of the semester before the examinations.
+Academic programmes of UCSC are based on a semester system with two semesters per academic year and operate on a course module basis.
+The Lectures, practicals, tutorials, continuous assessments and laboratory works have been spread over a period of 15 weeks.
+Each semester may have one week mid-semester break at the mid of the semester and a study leave of one or two weeks at the end of the semester before the examinations.
 The semester examination will be conducted within subsequent period of 2-4 weeks followed by a vacation.

 Hours and Credits System

 The UCSC offers two types of courses namely Academic Courses and Enhancement Courses.
 Academic courses provide subject knowledge and enhancement courses provide knowledge on a wide range of disciplines that are required for a holistic education.

 Each course is assigned a credit value.
 The credit value depends on several factors including the duration of the course and its nature.
 A credit is equal to 15 hours of lectures or 30-45 hours of practical or an equivalent combination of lectures and practical.
 80% attendance will be a requirement for a course to be satisfied before taking the corresponding exam.
 The Students should complete minimum of 30 credits in each year.